 How to serve

-- Dhokla can be served as a snack or an appetizer, served best with mint chutney or Indian mint sauce (dhokla chutney) and masala chai!
+- Dhokla can be served as a snack or an appetizer, served best with fresh mint chutney or Indian mint sauce (dhokla chutney) (or coriander chutney without onion and garlic) and masala chai!

-- To turn this into a feast, serve this dhokla with a range of Indian dishes including crispy spinach and onion pakora, paneer manchurian, aloo papdi chaat and samosas!
+- To turn this into a feast, serve this dhokla with a range of Punjabi or Gujarati foods including our crispy palak pakora (spinach and onion pakora), easy paneer manchurian, aloo papdi chaat and samosas!

 Dhokla (Best Besan Dhokla Recipe in Microwave)